jgirardet/sublack/README.rst

 Usage
 --------

+* Default:
-By default, press `Ctrl-Alt-F` to format the entire document.
+	Press `Ctrl-Alt-F` to format the entire file.
 	You can also `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `sublack: Format file`.

+* On Save:
-To automatically run Black on the current document before saving, use the `on_save` setting.
+	To automatically run Black on the current file before saving, use the `"on_save"` setting.

-.. note:: Be aware that the current file is automatically saved after reformatting
+* Line Length:
+	You can specify `"line_length"` used by `Black`_ in settings.

+* SublimeText limitation:
+	Actually Python 3.6 is not supported by SublimeText, so the Black API can't be used for now.
+This implies that we have to use the **black** command instead (which is good also) and then apply the changes to a  **saved file** only.
+So every time you run **sublack**, the file is automatically saved.